BrokenSource/BrokenSource/Readme.md

 # ❤️‍🩹 Contributing
 Thanks for taking your time to contribute to Broken Source Software projects!!

-- Apart from the usual "be nice", "be respectful" and "don't be a jerk", we have some guidelines to help you get started
+- Apart from the usual "be nice", "be respectful", we have some guidelines to help you get started

-## ▸ Help Needed
+## • Help Needed
 - Designer needed for the logos and consistent art
 - Packaging binaries on Linux and MacOS package managers

-## ▸ Reporting Issues
+## • Reporting Issues
 - **We do not** test enough or at all the code on Windows or MacOS
 - Always give **minimal steps** to reproduce the error (instructions or code)
 - Most projects deal with Audio or Video, issues may be file-specific
 - **We only support the latest versions of any given project**, we are rolling-release
   - <sub>We'll still help troubleshooting older code or releases, just don't except back-porting</sub>

-## ▸ Suggesting Enhancements
+## • Suggesting Enhancements
 - Rejection of ideas on Free and Open Source Software is a common and intimidating problem to newcomers, so we want to reduce the fear and cooperate with you
 - Not all suggestions matches the project original idea
 - No commentaries are criticizing your person, rather your *work*